deislabs/mystikos/doc/user-getting-started-docker-dotnet.md

 ## Write the program

 In this example, we take numbers from command line and output the sum.
 C# requires us to create a project first.
-You can easily do that with:
+First we need to install dotnet SDK 3.1 with `sudo apt install dotnet-sdk-3.1`.
+Then run the command:

 ```
 dotnet new console -o sum